 Dates are a good source of minerals like iron, potassium, and magnesium.
 They contain moderate amounts of vitamins A, B, and C, and are fairly high in fiber.

-- Date-nut is a common culinary pairing, and you’ve probably had them together in quick breads and muffins.
+- Date-nut is a common culinary pairing, and you’ve probably had this duo in quick breads and muffins.

-- Chopped dates are a good addition to hot cereals.
+- Chopped dates are a good addition to hot or cold cereals.

 - Stuff pitted Medjool dates with whole nuts or a bit of nut butter as a snack.